-- Exposing iPhone 7 or iPhone 7 Plus to pressurized water or high velocity water, such as when showering, water skiing, wake boarding, surfing, jet skiing, and so on
+- Exposing your iPhone to pressurized water or high velocity water, such as when showering, water skiing, wake boarding, surfing, jet skiing, and so on

-- Using iPhone 7 or iPhone 7 Plus in a sauna or steam room
+- Using your iPhone in a sauna or steam room

-- Operating iPhone 7 or iPhone 7 Plus outside the suggested temperature ranges or in extremely humid conditions
+- Operating your iPhone outside the suggested temperature ranges or in extremely humid conditions

-- Dropping iPhone 7 or iPhone 7 Plus or subjecting it to other impacts
+- Dropping your iPhone or subjecting it to other impacts

-Minimize exposing your iPhone to soap, detergent, acids or acidic foods, and any liquids—for example, salt water, soapy water, pool water, perfume, insect repellent, lotions, sunscreen, oil, adhesive remover, hair dye, and solvents.
+Minimize exposing your iPhone to soap, detergent, acids or acidic foods, and any liquids—for example, perfume, insect repellent, lotions, sunscreen, oil, adhesive remover, hair dye, and solvents.
 If your iPhone comes into contact with any of these substances, follow the instructions to clean your iPhone.